-What is a German Shepherd and Lab mix?
+What is a German Shepherd Lab Mix?

 It’s no wonder that the Labrador cross German Shepherd was developed, what with its parents being the American Kennel Club’s top two most popular dog breeds!

+The Labrador Retriever was first bred in Newfoundland, Canada.
+There, smaller dogs used for waterfowl hunting were mated with Newfoundlands.
 Their offspring started the line that created today’s much loved Labrador Retriever, which was recognized by the American Kennel Club (AKC) as a member of the sporting group in 1917.

 Just like their water-faring ancestors, modern Labs are used as hunting dogs and even service dogs.
 And as we mentioned previously, they are incredibly popular family pets.